 And please don’t put too much text.
 It’s ‘snackable’, remember?

 #5 Link embeds

 Yes, you can link to any page in your story, but make sure it’s relatable.
 If you choose to link to spam, though there’s not a dedicated algorithm, users will bounce off.

 Furthermore, it’s better to strategically place your links on a web story.
-You don’t wanna spam by hiding links in story, create a button to guide users to the proper destination.
+If you don’t wanna spam by hiding links in the story, create a button to guide users to the proper destination.

 Web stories FAQs

 What is a web story?

 Web story is a snackable format on content for the web.
 It looks like stories for social media, but unlike those, it doesn’t self-destruct after 24 hours.